 The Dome – a glass cupola – sits directly above the debating chamber.
 It is possible to book a visit to the Dome online as well.
 We hadn’t done so, but across the Reichstag, there is a pavilion to book visits.
 Make sure you have an ID with date of birth – passport or driving license – to book the visit.

 It is quite an experience to walk up the curving steel ramp and take in the views around the city.
+A visit to Reichstag is definitely one of the top places to go to in Germany.

 Also, read – Why Amsterdam is a wonderful City Break for families